1980–81 DePaul Blue Demons men's basketball team

 The 1980–81 DePaul Blue Demons men's basketball team represented DePaul University during the 1980–81 NCAA Division I men's basketball season.
 They were led by head coach Ray Meyer, in his 39th season, and played their home games at the brand new Rosemont Horizon in Rosemont.
+For the second year in a row the Blue Demons were a #1 seed in the NCAA Tournament.
+Once again DePaul lost in the second round, this time to St Joseph's 49–48.